YinggggFeng/YinggggFeng.github.io/_pages/about.md

 Hi!

 I am a fourth-year undergraduate student at <a href='https://www.cs.cmu.edu/'>School of Computer Science, Carnegie Mellon University</a>.
 I major in computer science, with a concentration in <a href='http://coursecatalog.web.cmu.edu/schools-colleges/schoolofcomputerscience/scsconcentrations/#algorithmsandcomplexitytextcontainer'>Algorithms and Complexity Theory</a>.
-My expected graduation date is December 2023.

 My academic interest is theoretical computer science in general.
-Currently, I am spending most of my time learning new algorithmic and mathematical topics to gain a better understanding of the field.
 For more details, please check out my [research](/research) page.